 Cantor Shira Lissek is one of this generation's most exciting singers and cantors who performs and interprets liturgical and popular songs with her exquisite musical gifts and tremendous spirit.

-Earlier this year Shira Lissek released her new solo album Ani Maamin, I Believe: A Voice For Humanity which features reflective and prayerful songs that serve as Lissek's love poem to the human spirit.
-In 2015, she released her debut solo album, P’tach Libi, Open my heart.
+Earlier this year Shira Lissek released her new solo album Ani Maamin, I Believe: A Voice For Humanity that features reflective and prayerful songs that serve as Lissek's love poem to the human spirit.
+In 2015, she released her debut solo album, P’tach Libi, Open My Heart.
 She is also featured on albums including Bluegrass Shabbat with Matt Check, the Heritage Ensembles Mosaica, and Park Avenue Synagogues annual recordings.

 Shira Lissek is the Associate Cantor of Park Avenue Synagogue, the largest Conservative community in NYC and the flagship of Jewish liturgical music in North America.
 Worship services and programs led by Cantor Lissek at Park Avenue Synagogue reach thousands of people via live streaming.
 There she has partnered with Cantor Azi Schwartz since 2013.